hklchung/GAN-GenerativeAdversarialNetwork/README.md

 <!-- USAGE -->
 ## Usage
 This projects is divided into 2 parts.
-With the foundational level GANs, namely DCGAN and LSGAN codes, we will be running through the below listed steps.
+With the foundational level GANs, namely DCGAN and LSGAN codes, I will be running through the below listed steps.
 1. Download the <a href="https://www.kaggle.com/greg115/celebrities-100k"><strong>100k Celebrities Images Dataset</strong></a>
 2. Run resize images to scale down image size to [32 x 32] (default) or [64 x 64]
 3. Load images into session